 a) One baked or one cup mashed potato

 These were the only two choices the subjects could pick from.
 So, while these may represent how potatoes are often consumed here in America, they do not account for any differences in how the potatoes were prepared and served.
 And mashed potatoes were counted in with baked potatoes, which are two completely different forms of preparing potatoes.

 In America, whether it is at home or in restaurants, most all mashed potatoes are made with milk and butter and/or margarine.
 In addition, most all baked potatoes are served with butter, sour cream and/or cheese.

 The following analysis represents these important differences.
 They are of a serving of mashed potatoes, a loaded baked potato and a plain baked potato as served in a popular national restaurant chain.
-They are typical for how mashed potatoes and baked potatoes are often served and consumed in American.
+They are typical for how mashed potatoes and baked potatoes are often served and consumed in America.
 In addition, I have included the analysis of a plain medium baked potato for comparison.

 Mashed Potatoes (Restaurant):

 24 grams of fat

 59% calories from fat

 9 milligrams of cholesterol

 Loaded Baked Potato (Restaurant):